theerfan/Q/.github/ISSUE_TEMPLATE/open-hackathon-power-up-entry.md

 ---
 name: Open Hackathon Power Up Entry
 about: A template to be used to submit an entry for Power Ups
-title: "[ENTRY] Your Project Title"
+title: "[Power Up] Your Project Title"
-labels: submission
+labels: Power Up
 assignees: ''

 ---